juiyangchang/CarND-Term1-Vehicle-Detection/README.md

 `ext` here represents an instance of the `Extract` class I defined in `DataProcessing/preprocess.py`. `svc` is an instance of `LinearSVC`, imported from `sklearn.svm`.
-As is indicated in the documentation of scikit learn, `LinearSVC` is an more efficient implementation of support vector machine (SVM) classifier with linear kernel.
-In the initial search, the `cell_per_block`
+As is indicated in the documentation of scikit learn, `LinearSVC` is a more efficient implementation of support vector machine (SVM) classifier with linear kernel.
 In my other experimental trials, I did cross validation using SVM with radial basis function (RBF) kernel and random forest classifier.
 None of these classifiers outperform linear SVM, so here I am only using linear SVM.